 An influencer who specializes in beauty and fashion may not be the best fit for a brand that sells outdoor gear.
 In this case, the brand should look for an influencer who specializes in outdoor activities and has an audience that is interested in this niche.

-An influencer's audience demographics impact their engagement rate significantly.
+An influencer's audience demographics impact their ER significantly.
 A target market that is aligned with the influencer's core audience is more likely to generate high engagement.
 Identifying an influencer with an audience that closely matches the brand's target market supports the development of successful influencer marketing campaigns.

 Additionally, brands should consider the geographic location of the influencer's audience, as this can impact the success of the campaign.